Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Particle annihilation: A remedy for the numerical sign problem

-The prototype PAUM \cite{KosinaNedjalkovSelberherr2003,KosinaSverdlovGrasser2006,bk:NedjalkovQuerliozDollfusKosina2011} borrows the idea from the histogram statistics \cite{bk:Silverman2018}, that is, using a uniform grid to divide particles into several clusters and annihilating the particles in the same bin.
-In spite of its simplicity and easy implementation, the cancellation might be very inefficient in high dimension since a large amount of particles are left uncanceled \cite{YanCaflisch2015}.
-SPADE, our adaptive PA method, intends to get rid of the severe limitation of regular mesh and to overcome CoD in PAUM \cite{ShaoXiong2020_arXiv}.
-The intuition, design and implementation of SPADE are detailed below, and a thorough numerical comparison between PAUM and SPADE is left in Section \ref{sec.num}, as well as in Appendix \ref{Sec:3}.
+The prototype PAUM \cite{KosinaNedjalkovSelberherr2003,KosinaSverdlovGrasser2006,bk:NedjalkovQuerliozDollfusKosina2011} borrows the idea from the histogram statistics \cite{bk:Silverman2018}, that is, using a uniform grid to divide particles into several clusters and annihilate the particles in the same bin.
+But the cancellation might be very inefficient in high dimension since a large amount of particles are left uncanceled \cite{YanCaflisch2015}.
+SPADE, the proposed adaptive PA method, intends to get rid of the severe limitation of regular mesh.
+The intuition, design and implementation of SPADE are detailed below, and a thorough comparison between PAUM and SPADE is left in Section \ref{sec.num}.